-► How would knowing these things help you?
+➤ How would knowing these things help you?

-The more we know about all families, the more likely we will be able to avoid breaching important boundaries
+The more we know about all families, the more likely we will be able to avoid breaching important boundaries homes, parents may need a break during a meeting for scheduled prayer time)

-- Call parents before any meeting or visit to answer any questions they may have about services - Be sure to carefully explain confidentiality to parents, and remember that fear, for some parents, is natural
+- Call parents before any meeting or visit to answer any questions they may have about services.
+No phone?
+Mail info and include your phone number - Explain the purpose of any meeting and its expected outcome - Explain who, if anyone, will participate and their roles

-Think about what strategies you might use to ensure that parents understand what is discussed

-- No phone?
-Send information via mail - Explain the purpose of any meeting and its expected outcome

-Explain who, if anyone, will participate and their roles

-©2009, PACER Center, Inc. ~ 20

-- Find the best days and times of day to ensure that parents are able to attend - Be sure not to schedule any parent meetings or events on cultural or religious holidays (in some Muslim homes, parents may need a break during a meeting for scheduled prayer time)
+- Find the best days and times of day to ensure that parents are able to attend - ❖ Be sure not to schedule any parent meetings or events on cultural or religious holidays (in some Muslim

-- Remind parents that they may invite anyone of their choosing to your meeting - Recognize the importance of community elders, spiritual leaders or healers that families use for guidance and direction - Some of these people may participate in developing goals for the child and family
+- \ Recognize the importance of community elders, spiritual leaders or healers that families use for guidance and direction - ❖ Some of these people will participate in family goals - ❖ If you are scheduling a meeting with parents, remind them that they may bring others